AdobeDocs/target.fr-FR/help/c-integrating-target-with-mac/a4t/analytics-tracking-server.md

 ---

-# Utilisation d’un serveur de suivi Analytics{#use-an-analytics-tracking-server}
+# Utilisation d’un serveur de suivi Analytics

-If you are using an older version of at.js or mbox.js, you must specify an analytics tracking server for activities that use [!DNL Analytics] for [!DNL Target] (A4T).
+If you are using an older version of at.js or mbox.js, you must specify an Analytics tracking server for activities that use [!DNL Analytics] for [!DNL Target] (A4T).

 >[!NOTE]
 >